132nd-vWing/132-TRP-388/TRP/SAT/SAT 9 Mission Commander upgrade.md

 ## Debrief
 - Debrief for all participants conducted after the event using tacview going through the big picture focused on the package conducted by student pilot.
-- Student pilot will recive feedback from IP after debrief with the flight is conducted.
+- Student pilot will receive feedback from IP after debrief with the flight is conducted.